evertramos/basescript/README.md

 is under the './domain' folder the function will start with 'domain_'.
 We try to be as much verbose as possible for better understanding "the function function".

-## Response
+## Function responses

-The response from the functions will follow the function name which was called, for the 'check' functions the 'check' string will be removed in the reply, this way we can have a standard and the user will know the exact response from the function without a need to open and review it:
+All function's responses will be in capital letter and the most commom 'rule' will be to remove the wildcard word from the response, such as 'check', 'get' and 'put'.

+#### Check functions

+Responses will be the function's name without the word 'check':

 ```bash
 docker_check_container_is_running()